SysKitTeam/docs-securitymanager/get-to-know-security-manager/permissions-reports-screen.md

 * __Externally Shared Content Matrix__ – Shows externally shared content in the tenant hierarchy.
 Only the externally shared content is displayed.
 * __Anonymous Access Links__ –  A list of content in the tenant that has been shared with an anonymous guest link.
 * __External Users__ – Lists all external users in the tenant.

-## Security Audit

-* __Users with Privileged Access__ – Shows all users with privileged access on the tenant or farm, such as farm and site administrators, or primary and secondary administrators, Users with Full Control / Full Read Web Application Policy, etc.

 ## Cleanup